nadinezab/kc-house-prices-prediction/README.md

 ![Number of sales per month](/Images/q3salemonth.png)

-## Model
+## Final model details

 **Model A**

 * 17 features
-* Adjusted  𝑅2  of 0.701 (70% of variations explained by our model)
+* Adjusted  R-squared  of 0.701 (70% of variations explained by our model)
 * Uses zip code tiers instead of actual zipcodes
 * Better for generalising to other areas
-* RMSE of 132,444 (with 10-fold cross-validation)
+* RMSE of 132,444 (mean RMSE with 10-fold cross-validation)

 **Model B**

 * 87 features
 * No interacting terms or polynomials
-* Adjusted  𝑅2  of 0.832 (83% of variations explained by our model)
+* Adjusted R-squared  of 0.832 (83% of variations explained by our model)
-* RMSE of 99,654 (with 10-fold cross-validation)
+* RMSE of 99,654 (mean RMSE with 10-fold cross-validation)

+**Interpreting Model coefficients**
+- A grade 12 house on average is worth USD 52,000 more than grade 11 (model A)
+- Being on the waterfront is valued at USD 277,442 (model A)
+- For every additional squarefoot of living space, the price inscreases by USD 123.5 (model B)

 ## Contributors: